-When you have concerns about the appearance of your child’s eyes, always make an appointment with your primary doctor or optician for a prompt red reflex eye exam.
+When you have concerns about the appearance of your child’s eyes, always make an appointment with your primary doctor or optician for a prompt fundal reflex eye exam.
+This is commonly known as the “red reflex” exam, though Fundal Reflex correctly describes the exam for all children, as non-white children do not have a “red” eye reflection.

-If they can’t see you within a week, ask if your nearest big eye department has a walk-in clinic.
+If the doctor or optician can’t see you within a week, ask if your nearest big eye department has a walk-in clinic.

-We recommend you visit an emergency department only as a last resort, and always follow up with your primary doctor or optician.
+We recommend you visit an emergency department only as a last resort as they are rarely well equipped to examine children’s eyes, and always follow up with your primary doctor or optician.

 Primary Doctor / Optician